-- c) At CAT X and CAT I airports, one (1) local AFGE representative at a time as designated by the AFGE local president will be present and assist with the annual shift bid. - 3.
-Bargaining unit employees are responsible for knowing and adhering to the shift and annual leave bid process in place at their respective airports or TSA facilities.
+At CAT X airports, one (1) local AFGE representative at a time designated by the AFGE local president representative can be present during the annual shift bid.
+This one (1) AFGE representative may either be otherwise on-duty or attend on his/her own time.
+(12/9/15 TSA Final Bundle)

+3. Bargaining unit employees are responsible for knowing and adhering to the shift and annual leave bid process in place at their respective airports or TSA facilities.
 If a bargaining unit employee transfers to another airport or TSA facility, it is the bargaining unit employee's responsibility to become familiar with and adhere to the shift and annual leave bid process in place at the new airport or TSA facility.